Miners at the pithead of a coal mine at Walloon, 1890

 Gowrie Fern Mine 1923-1925 200 metres south of Clydebank.

-Haigmoor joined with the three Rosewood Collieries and operated until 26 May 1979.
+Haigmoor Colliery (Tivoli) joined with three Rosewood Collieries and operated until 26 May 1979.

 Idemitsu Colliery – Ebenezer Mining Company Pty Ltd, 350 Coopers Road Willowbank Owners: Idemitsu Kosan Co Ltd (Closed 1997)